kperevoznikova/SimpleAntifraud/README.md

 - `checkpoints` contains .ckpt files of pretrained DeepSpeech models.
 Pretrained models can be found [here](releases).
 - `training` includes notebook with data preparation and fitting for NB Classifier and vectorizer.
 - `pickles` folder are used to store them.
+- `example.ipynb` can be used as a quick-start guide.

 ### Installation